Going deeper — CIFAR, BatchNorm, ResNet

 Conclusion

-In the next part of this Deep CNNs series, we will continue to explore other modern CNNs and its effectiveness in its own areas.
+In the next part of this Deep CNNs series, we'll explore other modern CNNs and where they earn their keep.

 References